kaustubha-chaturvedi/portfolio.ssg/Readme.md

 ## How to edit Theme

-To edit the Theme, create you theme in the ThemeDir folder following structure of default theme.
+To edit the Theme, create you theme in the ThemeDir folder following structure of default theme and add a tailwind config file copying default as base.
 The themes are written in Go's pongo2 template language.
 Which is similar to Jinja2.
-After creating the theme, you can change the theme in the conf.go file by changing the ThemeDir variable to point to your theme.
+After creating the theme, you can change the theme in the conf.go file by changing the ThemeDir variable to point to your theme and import file in `tailwind.config.js`.